Cast Iron Pans will last a lifetime, they're great for searing meat, roasting veggies, or baking your favorite dessert!

 - Skillet Burger with Caramelized Onions

 - Southern Peach Cobbler

-- You can never use soap to clean a cast iron pan: That's simply nonsense, Don't go overboard but a couple drops of soap isn't going to ruin your seasoning.
+- You can never use soap to clean a cast-iron pan: That's simply nonsense, Don't go overboard but a couple of drops of soap isn't going to ruin your seasoning.

 - If a Cast Iron Skillet gets rusty it's ruined: You just need to strip it and start over with the seasoning process.